Zoom on the Westinghouse WGen5300DF

 With its dual-fuel technology, the powerful and versatile Westinghouse WGen5300DF provides an output of 120/240V.
 While gasoline-powered, it gives a running wattage of 5300W along with a peak wattage of 6600W.
 While propane-powered, it provides 4800 rated watts and 5900 starting watts.

-At a noise rating of 68 dBA (less noisy than an office), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).
-To add further convenience, the WGen5300DF can be remotely started (key fob included).
+With a noise rating of 68 dBA (less noisy than a normal conversation), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).
+The WGen5300DF can also be remotely started, offering further convenience (key fob included).

 With a fuel capacity of 4.7 gallons, the WGen5300DF can operate for around 13.5 hours at 50% load using gasoline (fuel consumption around 0.35 GPH), or for around 9 hours (on a 20 lbs tank - propane consumption around 0.52 GPH) using propane.